 The book is dotted with anecdotes that will help the reader better understand the scientific inference and it features an epilogue that addresses the way the brain’s interest in status is portrayed in movies.
-The examplex include Pride and Prejudice (2005) -(Well done, Mr. Darcy!), Young Victoria (2009), Goodfellas (1990) and Mean Girls (2004).
-I have always enjoyed psychological analysis and interpretations of movies, books or fictional characters, so this chapter was a very pleasant surprise for me.
+The examples include Pride and Prejudice (2005) -(Well done, Mr. Darcy!), Young Victoria (2009), Goodfellas (1990), and Mean Girls (2004).
+I have always enjoyed psychological analysis and interpretations of movies, books, or fictional characters, so this chapter was a very pleasant surprise for me.

-“Meet Your Happy Chemicals” is a really easy to read and yet information consistent neurochemistry book.
-The happy chemicals featured in the book are dopamine, endorphin, oxytocin and serotonin.
+“Meet Your Happy Chemicals” is really easy to read and yet an information-consistent neurochemistry book.
+The happy chemicals featured in the book are dopamine, endorphin, oxytocin, and serotonin.
 The premise of the book can be summed up as follows: Our happy chemicals are rewards or reinforcements we receive from our brain when we perform behaviors that support survival; Each type of survival behavior is motivated by a different happy chemical.

-“Meet Your happy Chemicals” also takes on subjects like cognitive distortions (from the happy chemicals view), free will, the burden of choice and provides great insight into „unhappy chemicals” too, like cortisol or dealing with disappointment regarding happy chemicals expectations.
+“Meet Your Happy Chemicals” also takes on subjects like cognitive distortions (from the happy chemicals view), free will, and the burden of choice and provides great insight into „unhappy chemicals” too, like cortisol or dealing with disappointment regarding happy chemicals expectations.